xillenburg/Pyro-2024/README.md

 <h1>This page is dedicated for new weapon previews and showcases<h1>
 <h1>============================================<h1>
 <h2>ALL TEXTURES ARE SUBJECTED TO CHANGE<h2>
+<h2>CREATION OF ITEMS WITH CUSTOM RECIPES ARE CURRENTLY POSTPONED UNTIL MOJANG UPDATES THEIR CODE<h2>

 <h3>**Upcoming Weapons**<h3>

 <h2>The Nautilus Claw<h2>